Jonna Mazet

-She is the Global Director of the PREDICT Project, a more than $200 million viral emergence early-warning project that has been developed with the United States Agency for International Development’s (USAID) Emerging Pandemic Threats Program.
+From October 2009-September 2020 she was the Global Director of the PREDICT Project, a more than $200 million viral emergence early-warning project that was developed with the United States Agency for International Development’s (USAID) Emerging Pandemic Threats Program.
+She was also the Director of the One Health Workforce – Next Generation project from October 2019-April 2021.

 Mazet was born and raised in Marin County, California and currently lives both there and in Davis, California, USA with her husband.
 She has two daughters.

 Education and early career

 Mazet earned her Bachelor of Science in Veterinary Medicine from the University of California, Davis in 1990 and her Master of Preventive Veterinary Medicine in Wildlife and Infectious Disease and her Doctor of Veterinary Medicine in 1992.
 In 1996, she completed a PhD in epidemiology, expanding her training across human and animal species divides.

 Mazet worked as a wildlife veterinarian for the California Department of Fish and Wildlife where she was instrumental in the development of California’s Oiled Wildlife Care Network (OWCN).
 While working as an oil spill responder, she advanced the collaborative Network, making it a model for wildlife emergency management systems worldwide, and remains a consulting expert on animal emergency preparedness and response.

 She joined the faculty of the UC Davis School of Veterinary Medicine in 1998 and became Co-director of the fledgling Wildlife Health Center and moved the headquarters of the OWCN to the university.

 In 2009, she became Executive Director of the newly formed UC Davis One Health Institute, which is home to programs and projects that do work around the world, including the Karen C. Drayer Wildlife Health Center, PREDICT Project, Gorilla Doctors, SeaDoc Society, EpiCenter for Disease Dynamics and the California Raptor Center.